xyderos/design-patterns-cpp/readme.md

 * Ycan either use factory methods or prototypes to build the sets of objects

+* Use it in conjunction with commands to efficiently keep history

 * If you use composite or a decorator, prototype is super useful since you can clone complex objects instead of re-constructing them

+* Prototype is not based on inheritance like factories, but it does require an initialization step

+* Much simpler than snapshot, especially if there are no external links

 * Can be implemented as a singleton